UnLuckyNikolay/asteroids/README.md

 # Asteroids

-A classic game of Asteroids built using Pygame as a Boot.dev project and then enhanced with additional features.
+A classic game of Asteroids built using Pygame as a Boot.dev project and then enhanced with lots of additional features.

 ## Install and Run